Garage Conversions – The Ultimate Guide to Design, Planning & Costs

 Garage conversions are one of the speediest and most affordable routes to adding flexible floor space to your existing home.
 The process will significantly enhance your home’s value and a garage conversion will offer a versatile new space that can be used as a home office, bedroom or home gyms or even a small guest room complete with bathroom and kitchenette.

-The ways that garage conversions can be used are endless, but ensuring you’re creating a successful design from the beginning will be key to the overall look, comfortability and longevity of the newly converted space.
+A garage conversion can be used in multiple different ways to fulfill a wide variety of functions, but ensuring you’re creating a successful design from the beginning will be key to the overall look, comfortability and longevity of the newly converted space.
 This will require you to address any insulation upgrades and fit proper ventilation to make sure the new zone can be enjoyed and used all year round.
 You may also need to incorporate new electrical outlets, windows or accessibility features as part of the redesign.

 Garage conversions require careful designing to find the right result.
 The project’s details will depend on the scale of the scheme, how you want to use it and integrate it into the property, and what your budget will stretch to (carry on reading to find out about garage conversion cost breakdowns).
 Speak to a design professional as they’ll be able to help you decide on a project route that best maximises your cash before you can begin designing a high-spec scheme.